apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 {{#include ../../../test/tla/tutorials/randomized/test_erc20.py:116:127}}
 ```

-The large part of the above code should be clear.
+The majority of the above code should be clear.
 However, there are two new
 constructs in `commit_transfer`.
 First, we consume a transaction via
 `tx=consumes(pendingTxs)`, which deletes a transaction from the bundle
-`pendingTxs` and places it in the input parameter `tx`.
-On top of that, we add
-the statement `assume(...)` inside the method.
-This statement tells the testing
-framework to reject the cases that violate the assumption.
+`pendingTxs` and instantiates the input parameter `tx` with the chosen value.
+On top of that, we add the statement `assume(...)` inside the method.
+This statement tells the testing framework to reject the cases that violate the assumption.

 Similar to `commit_transfer`, we define the rules `commit_transfer_from` and
 `commit_approve`: